MAJIDBASEER/AHP/README.md

 Calculate the priorities and a consistency index – were my comparisons logical and consistent?

 Evaluate alternatives according to the priorities identified – what alternative optimum solution is there to the decision problem?

+The pair-wise comparison is used to compare the importance of criteria.
+It can be carried out with nine-point scale value which includes values 9, 8, 7, 6...., 1/7, 1/8, 1/9, which indicates 9 as extreme preference, 7 as very strong preference, 5 as strong preference and so on down to 1 which represents no preference.
+Thus, the pair-wise comparison aids to simplify the criteria by evaluating the independent contribution of each criterion with each other.
+The square matrix is organized for pairwise comparisons of various criteria.
+The principal eigenvalue and their corresponding eigenvector was developed among the relative importance within the criteria from the comparison matrix.
+The weights for each element can be generated from the normalized eigenvector.
+The subjective judgment from AHP were checked via consistency index.
+The consistency index (CI) is calculated as:

+CI = ( λmax - n ) / ( n - 1 )
+Where CI = Consitency Index
+λmax = maximum eigenvector of the matrix n = order of the matrix

+After comparing CI with random index, Consistency Ratio (CR) can be derived from their ratio.
+The consistency ratio should be ≤ 0.1 (Saaty, 1990).
+The pairwise comparison is assumed to be inconsistent if the CR exceeds the threshold, the process has to be reviewed in such case.